jellyfin/jellyfin-apiclient-python/README.md

 For details on what the individual API calls do or how to do a certain task, you will probably find the [Jellyfin MPV Shim](https://github.com/iwalton3/jellyfin-mpv-shim) and [Jellyfin Kodi](https://github.com/jellyfin/jellyfin-kodi) repositories useful.

+## Running the tests

+The test suite is run via `tox`, and you can install it from PyPi.

+ - To run the linter: `tox -elint`
+ - To run the test suite, for Python 3.9: `tox -epy39`
+ - You can run multiple environments, if you wish: `tox -elint,py311`

 ## Changes from Jellyfin Kodi

  - Removal of `websocket.py` (now a dependency to `websocket_client`).